Professor Karen Litfin Office hours: Tu 1:30-2:30 pm, W 12-2 pm or by appt.

 Service Learning option: If you do service learning, you will work 20-40 hours during the quarter for a local environmental agency or organization.
 You will write a 3-4 page mid-quarter assessment and a 4-5 page final synthesis of your experience.

-Research paper option: Students will write a 3-page proposal by mid-quarter.
-Final papers will be 8-10 pages including bibliography.
+Research paper option: Students will write a 3-page proposal.
+Final papers will be 8-10 including bibliography.
 “W” credit is optional.

-Action project option: Students will collaborate in groups of five (5) to bring their learning to the larger polis.
-Action groups will submit a 3-page group proposal and each student will submit their own final 4-5 page paper.
+Action project option: Students will collaborate in groups of five to bring their learning to the larger polis.
+Groups will submit a 3-page group proposal and each student will submit a final 4-5 page paper.

 Midterm: Multiple choice, true/false and short ID questions.
-October 22 in class.
+October 22.

 Footprint paper 10%